Modularity of trianguline Galois representations: Patching and modularity

 whose image is the union of irreducible components. \end{thm}

-Since this morphism factors through the global trianguline variety, we also deduce the following corollary: \begin{cor} The support of $M_\infty^{\an}/(y_1,\ldots,y_{h})$ in the trianguline variety over $X_{ {\tri},\overline\rho,\infty,\leq h}^{\square,\psi',\underline\kappa}|_U/(y_1,\ldots,y_{h})\cong X_{{\tri},\overline\rho}^{\square,\psi',\underline\kappa}|_U$ is a union of irreducible components. \end{cor}
+Since this morphism factors through the global trianguline variety, we also deduce the following corollary: \begin{cor} The support of $M_\infty/(y_1,\ldots,y_{k})$ in the trianguline variety over $X_{ {\tri},\overline\rho,\infty,\leq h}^{\square,\psi',\underline\kappa}|_U/(y_1,\ldots,y_{k})\cong X_{{\tri},\Sigma_p,\overline\rho,\leq h}^{\square,\psi',\underline\kappa}|_U$ is a union of irreducible components. \end{cor}

-\begin{remark} We carried out this construction locally, because the requirement that the norm on $R$ be slope adapted to $\kappa$ introduced an auxiliary choice of integral structure; we have not checked that the analytic patched module $M_\infty^{\an}$ is independent of this choice. \end{remark}
+\begin{remark} We carried out this construction locally, because it is difficult to study the behavior of $M_\infty^{<r}$ and $M_\infty$ under rational localization; we have not checked that the analytic patched modules $M_\infty^{\an}$ form a coherent sheaf.
+However, because specialization maps induce surjections on patched modules, as $(U,h)$ varies over slope data, the supports of patched modules glue to a global patched eigenvariety $\mathscr{X}_{\underline D^\times}^{\infty,\psi,\underline\kappa}$. \end{remark}